leolou1993/backend2-nodejs/README.md

 Leaky Bucket
 env: Nodejs

+init project: "npm install"
-command to run test: "npm mocha test/testCase.js"
+command to run test: "npx mocha ./test/testCase.js"

 evaulation:
 singleton for rate limiter: since there should be only one rate limiter to control application access